Subchapter 08F – Requirements for Certified Public Accountant Examination and Certificate Applicants

 (c) A candidate is subject to the following conditioning requirements:

-(3) A candidate may sit for each section of the examination up to four times during a one-year period but not more than one time in a three-month testing window as defined by the examination vendors(s);
+(3) a candidate may sit for each section of the examination up to four times during a one-year period but not more than one time in a three-month testing window as defined by the examination vendors(s); and

 21 NCAC 08F .0106 Granting Examination Credit from Other Jurisdictions

 (a) The Board may grant candidates credit for passing parts of the AICPA Uniform CPA Examination in another jurisdiction or territory of the United States.